begumbasovali/Rental-House-Price-Prediction/README.md

 - Outlier detection using **Interquartile Range (IQR)**
 - One-hot encoding for categorical data
-- Standard scaling for numerical values
+- Standard scaling for numerical values - Scaled all features using StandardScaler
-- Train-test split (80/20)
+- Train-test split (70/30 and 80/20 variants)
 ---

 ## 📊 Data Exploration & Visualization